 About other conversion types

-At this time, our system only counts form submissions as a conversion.
-If your page’s call to action leads to another URL, like a sales page or survey—anything other than a Leadpages form—you might consider using a third-party analytics platform.
+At this time, our system only counts form submissions or button clicks as a conversion.
+You might consider using a third-party analytics platform if you're in need of further analytics.

 Reset your analytics